 Attorney Amy M. Montes is known for her holistic approach to family law issues.
 She maintains a balance between aggressive representation, creative solutions, and a thorough knowledge of the California Family Code.
 As an experienced family law attorney, Montes understands that certain situations require litigation and trial, and she fights to protect her clients’ rights throughout the entire process.
 However, in other cases, she works to come up with creative and unique solutions that work for your family law matters.

 Attorney Montes is a 2005 graduate of Whittier Law School in Costa Mesa, California, and she has obtained results for hundreds of clients throughout California in the past decade.
 She is a member of the Orange County Bar Association, Los Angeles Bar Association, Women Law Association, and the Hispanic Bar Association.
 She served as president of the Orange County Barristers in 2009, and she was featured in the February 2009 issue of Orange County Lawyers magazine.
 Attorney Montes works at domestic violence clinics and works within the legal community to transform legal policy in her free time.

-The Law Offices of Amy Montes are proud to represent the men and women of Orange County in all family law matters.
+The Montes Law Firm are proud to represent the men and women of Orange County in all family law matters.
 If you are pursuing a paternity action or are interested in learning more about the process, we can help.
 Attorney Montes is committed to understanding the nuances of your case and determining the best course of action for your unique case.
 She has the experience and skills to create a well-drafted paternity agreement, represent your interests in a paternity case, and fight for your rights.

-Call 714-731-8600 or contact The Law Offices of Amy M. Montes online to schedule a free consultation about your paternity issue or other family law matter.
+Call 714-731-8600 or The Montes Law Firm online to schedule a free consultation about your paternity issue or other family law matter.